 The Fund may invest in debt instruments which have varying levels of sensitivity to changes in interest rates, credit risk and other factors.
 Many debt instruments are subject to prepayment risk, which is the risk that the issuer of the security will repay principal prior to the maturity date.
 The Fund could lose money if the issuer or guarantor of a debt security goes bankrupt or is unable or unwilling to make interest payments and/or repay principal.
 Changes in an issuer’s financial strength or credit rating also may affect a security’s value and have an impact on Fund performance.
 The value of the Fund’s investment in fixed income securities will fall when interest rates rise and the effect of increased interest rates is more pronounced for intermediate-term or longer-term fixed income obligations owned by the Fund.
-The Fund will invest a significant portion of its assets in securities that are rated below investment grade or “junk bonds.”
+The Fund may invest a significant portion of its assets in securities that are rated below investment grade or “junk bonds.”
 Junk bonds may be sensitive to economic changes, political changes, or adverse developments specific to a company.
 These securities generally involve greater risk of default or price changes than other types of fixed-income securities and the Fund’s performance may vary significantly as a result.
 The floating rate loans in which the Fund invests are usually rated below investment grade and are generally considered speculative because they present a greater risk of loss, including default, than higher quality debt securities and may be less liquid than higher rated debt securities.